Symen/ghminer/README.md

 * `./ghminer.py --bo --first=100 --min_stars=50 --max_stars=100 --output bo_repos.md`

-*PS: We can only sen a limited amout of requests to the GitHub API (20 per minute) which causes some delays*
+*PS: We can only send a limited amout of requests to the GitHub API (20 per minute) which causes some delays*